-The PPACG will develop and approve the fiscally constrained RTP at least as often as federally required and will establish a schedule and framework for its development in cooperation with the CDOT and the operators of public transit.
-The PPACG will develop the RTP in consultation with federal and state officials responsible for planning affected by transportation.
-For the purpose of developing the RTP, the PPACG, the CDOT and the operators of publicly owned transit services shall cooperatively develop funding estimates that are reasonably expected to be available to support RTP implementation.
+PPACG will develop and approve the fiscally constrained RTP at least every four years and will establish a schedule and framework for its development in cooperation with the CDOT and the public transit operators.
+PPACG will develop the RTP in consultation with federal, state, and local officials responsible for planning affected by transportation.
+For the purpose of developing the RTP, PPACG, the CDOT, and the publicly owned transit providers shall cooperatively develop funding estimates that are reasonably expected to be available to support RTP implementation.
 The parties to this MOA shall also cooperatively make recommendations on assumptions used in long-range revenue projections and in the allocation of those revenues in program distribution to the Colorado Transportation Commission.
-For the RTP, the PPACG will use the jointly developed Colorado Transportation Commission approved revenue projections and program distribution for federal and state transportation funds administered by CDOT.
-The CDOT will review and provide written comments, addressing at least fiscal constraint and air quality conformity (if applicable) on the draft RTP in time for the comments to be evaluated and acted upon prior to the draft RTPs being released to the public for comment.
+For the RTP, PPACG will use the jointly developed Colorado Transportation

+Commission approved revenue projections and program distribution for federal and state transportation funds administered by CDOT.
+PPACG in conjunction with local communities and transit providers will project local funds available for transportation to ensure adequate match.
+The CDOT will review and provide written comments, addressing at least fiscal constraint and air quality conformity on the draft RTP in time for the comments to be evaluated and acted upon prior to the draft RTPs being released to the public for comment.

-The parties to this MOA will collaborate so that all federal or state funded transportation projects and/or programs in the Colorado Springs Transportation Management Area are included in PPACG RTP.
-Some CDOT programs will be addressed in the RTP as a pool or pools.
-The parties agree that the CDOT requires flexibility to respond to program needs (such as maintenance, operations, and asset management) as they arise and to balance system performance levels on a statewide basis.
-Inclusion of these program funds in the RTP will be considered planning estimates, not a guarantee or specific commitment of dollars to be spent in the PPACG area.
+The parties to this MOA will collaborate so that all federal or state funded transportation projects and/or programs in the PPACG transportation planning region are included in PPACG's RTP.
+Some agency programs will be addressed in the RTP as a pool or pools.
+The parties agree that all parties requires flexibility to respond to program needs (such as maintenance, operations, and asset management) as they arise so that CDOT, in cooperation with its planning partners, can balance system performance levels on a statewide basis.
+Inclusion of these program funds in the RTP will be considered planning estimates, not a guarantee or specific commitment of dollars to be spent in the PPACG region.

-The PPACG will develop the process and timeline for project prioritization and selection for each RTP.
+PPACG will develop the process and timeline for project prioritization and selection for each RTP.
 The CDOT will participate in the development, review and approval of the project prioritization and selection process.
-The PPACG will approve projects to be included in its RTP and follow the air quality determination procedures outlined in Section E 5.
-Air Quality Conformity Determinations below (if applicable).
+The PPACG will approve projects to be included in its RTP and follow the air quality conformity determination procedures outlined in Section 5 Air Quality Conformity Determinations.

-When amending an RTP, the PPACG will ensure fiscal constraint and air quality conformity (if applicable) are maintained.
+When amending an RTP, PPACG will ensure fiscal constraint and air quality conformity are maintained.
 The CDOT also will review and comment on RTP amendments for fiscal constraint and any potential conformity or transportation issues.
+PPACG will also complete the federally required Environmental Justice and Environmental Mitigation review.

 The parties will report events that may significantly impact RTPs as soon as they become known.
-These events or conditions include additional funding, problems, delays, or adverse conditions that will materially affect the revenue, schedule or scope of a project.
+These events or conditions include additional funding, problems, delays, or adverse conditions that will materially affect the revenue, schedule, or scope of a project.
 This disclosure will be accompanied by a statement of the action contemplated to resolve the situation.